5 Reasons to Love February

 Workshops and More

-As well as exhibitions and open studios in various venues throughout the town, the festival includes workshops on willow-weaving, stained glass, origami, poetry and cartoons.
-There’s also entertainment with a piano recital, a Balkan Ceilidh and a rhythm band.
-On Sunday 27th we’ll be heading to an illustrated talk from one of Shropshire’s best-known photographers, Andrew Fusek Peters.
-It really should be a great few days to spend time in this colourful little town.
+As well as art exhibitions and open studios in various venues throughout the town, the festival includes workshops on willow-weaving, fused glass, origami, poetry and even belly-dancing!
+There’s also plenty of entertainment - previous years have included piano recitals, a Ceilidh and a rhythm band in the programme.
+It really is a great few days to spend time in this colourful little town.

 Montage of 4 images of Bishops Castle